-Effective July 1, 2015, an individual with Chapter 33 benefits who is a "covered individual" as defined in 38 U.S.C. § 3679(c)\ will be assessed in-state tuition rates at Maine Maritime Academy.
+Effective July 1, 2017, an individual who is a "covered individual" as defined in 38 U.S.C. § 3679(c) will be assessed in-state tuition rates at Maine Maritime Academy.
 Further, once the in-state tuition rate is applied to the eligible individual, it shall remain in effect until the individual completes their academic program, even after GI Bill benefits have been exhausted, transferred, or are otherwise expired.

-A "covered individual" is defined in the Choice Act as:
+A "covered individual" is defined as:

-- A veteran who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school within three years of discharge from a period of active duty service of 90 days or more. - A spouse or child using transferred benefits who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school within 3 years of the transferor's discharge from a period of active duty service of 90 days or more. - A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school within three years of the service member's death in the line of duty following a period of active duty service of 90 days or more.
+- A veteran who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more. - A spouse or child using transferred Post-9/11 GI Bill Benefits (38 U.S.C. § 3319) who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence) and enrolls in the school within 3 years of the transferor's discharge or release from a period of active duty service of 90 days or more. - Any student as described above will continue with the benefit while he or she remains continuously enrolled at MMA (other than during regularly scheduled breaks between courses, semesters, or terms).
+The person must have enrolled at MMA prior to the expiration of the three year period following discharge or release as described above and must be using educational benefits under either chapter 30 or chapter 33 of title 38, U.S.C. - Anyone using transferred Post-9/11 G.I.
+Bill benefits (38 U.S.C. § 3319) who lives in Maine while attending MMA (regardless of his/her formal state of residence) and the transferor is a member of the uniformed service who is serving on active duty. - A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship who lives in the state in which the institution of higher learning is located (regardless of his/her formal state of residence).

-Please contact the Registrar's Office at 207-326-2441 or laura.nason@mma.edu for information regarding necessary documentation to confirm your status as a "covered individual", a Veteran, or an active duty service member, to apply for Yellow Ribbon Program benefits, or if there are additional questions.
+Please contact the Registrar's Office at 207-326-0104 or laura.nason@mma.edu for information regarding necessary documentation to confirm your status as a "covered individual", a Veteran, or an active duty service member, to apply for Yellow Ribbon Program benefits, or if there are additional questions.